vdclab/gene_presence_abscence/Readme.md

 #### Rule A1: quick_plots

-Rule description: Plot a presence absence table in pdf and png.
+Rule description: Plot a presence absence table that you may have edited in pdf and png.

 To run the rule do